vanzin/jEdit/doc/README.txt

 jEdit bundles the following libraries:

-- gnu.regexp by the Free Software Foundation.
-  This is DEPRECATED, and being phased out, in favor of java.util.regex. jEdit bundles the gnu.regexp 1.1.5 CVS snapshot.

-  gnu.regexp is released under the 'GNU Lesser General Public License'.
-  The gnu.regexp homepage is <http://www.cacas.org/java/gnu/regexp/>.

 - AElfred XML parser by Microstar corporation.
   This class is also DEPRECATED in favor of JDK 1.5's XmlReaderFactory class, or the supplied XMLUtilities helper classes.